rust-lang/rfcs/text/0000-security-advisories.md

 eventually update (and in fact there's already tooling to keep on top of that, such as [cargo-outdated](https://github.com/kbknapp/cargo-outdated)), but, like in the example in [Motivation](#motivation), don't yet have a good reason to do so.
-A security issue would be a good reason.
+A security issue would be a good reason, but marking a package as deprecated does not imply that.

 ## Extending yanking for security advisories